iTwin/itwin-cli/docs/imodel/connection/create.md

   **Type:** `string` **Required:** Yes

 - **`--file-id`**
-  A list of source files to synchronize.
+  The ID of the storage file to synchronize
   **Type:** `array` **Required:** Yes **Multiple:** Yes

 - **`--connector-type`**